scala/docs.scala-lang/_sips/minutes/2018-06-18-sup-minutes.md

 2. SIP Committee role in Scala 2

-SIP Committee will focus on Scala 3 changes and creating the spec, **Martin** [YouTube time: 6'54''](https://youtu.be/q2LVmTe9qmU?t=414), Scala 2 SIP proposals will continue as before, but at a slower pace.
+SIP Committee will focus on Scala 3 changes and creating the spec, **Martin** ([YouTube time: 6'54''](https://youtu.be/q2LVmTe9qmU?t=414)), Scala 2 SIP proposals will continue as before, but at a slower pace.

 3. How to structure and organise the workflow